ionos-enterprise/ionos-enterprise-puppet/README.md

     puppet apply init.pp

+## Examples

 ## Full Server Example

-The following example will describe a full server with public Internet access and allow inbound SSH connections.
+The following example will describe deploying a new server with public Internet access and allow inbound SSH connections.

 **Note:** the value for `$datacenter_id` needs to be set to a valid virtual data center UUID that your account credentials are allowed to access.
 There are a couple of ways to get the UUID of a virtual data center.
 You can make a GET request against the Cloud API using a command-line tool such as `curl`, use an application such Postman, or one of various browser plugins for working with REST APIs.